maliyildirim/labelmate/README.md

 If Windows SmartScreen or PowerShell asks for confirmation, allow the script only if you downloaded it from the official repository.

+## Fast Windows Setup

+1. Click the green **Code** button on this page.
+2. Select **Download ZIP**.
+3. Extract the ZIP file.
+4. Open the extracted `labelmate` folder.
+5. Double-click `install_windows.bat`.

+The installer will create a desktop shortcut named **LabelMate**.
+After setup, you can launch the app from that desktop icon.

 ## Manual Installation

 ```bash